 Back gardens have never been this exciting!

 Lollipop and Grandpa are intrepid explorers, always on the lookout for the next adventure!
-It’s often just the two of them against the world in their expeditions, armed only with ham sandwiches and imagination.
-In this book they set out on an exciting expedition in the back garden where they encounter Chimpan-trees, a Hippo-potta-compost and even a Croco-logus.
-They’re prepared for action, but will Lollipop and Grandpa make it back home safely?
+Armed only with binoculars, ham sandwiches and imagination, they set out on an exciting expedition in the back garden where they encounter Chimpan-trees, a Hippo-potta-compost and even a Croco-logus.

 "Grandpa loves the wild" and he takes Lollipop on safari in the garden with binoculars and a picnic.
 There his imagination conjures fearsome dangers, including a hippo-potta-compost (a big bag of it) and a slippery Snake-Pipe (a garden hose).
 Lollipop seems unperturbed, until a roar from a clothes-lion (the wind in the washing?) has the two of them hurtling home.
 Witty and characterful, with stylish, expressive cartoons by Cate James, this is a delightful story about courage, make-believe and the joys of the outdoors."